NYUDataBootcamp/website/content/duedates_ug.md

 **November 08** <br> Exam (75 minutes, in class, open book, open internet if the wireless is up, bring one page of notes).

-**November 17** <br> Submit [Revised Project Ideas](https://github.com/NYUDataBootcamp/Materials/blob/master/Documents/bootcamp_project.pdf). <br> (We're willing to let this slide till April 12.
+**November 17** <br> Submit [Revised Project Ideas](https://github.com/NYUDataBootcamp/Materials/blob/master/Documents/bootcamp_project.pdf). <br> (We're willing to let this slide till November 29.
 The point is that you should start thinking about your project as soon as the exam is over.
 But if you want to take another week to think about this, do it.)

 [Thanksgiving break, have fun]